akoreman/Deferred-Render-Pipeline/README.md

 # Deferred Render Pipeline

-A deferred render pipeline using Unity3D's scriptable render pipeline.
-Mainly to demonstrate the fundamentals of using deferred shading and using Multiple Render Targets (MRT), for more advanced lighting/shadow techniques see the forward rendering project.
+A deferred render pipeline using Unity3D's scriptable render pipeline to demonstrate the fundamentals of using deferred shading and using Multiple Render Targets (MRT), for more advanced lighting/shadow techniques see the forward rendering project.
 This project shares some code with my forward rendering pipline project (https://github.com/akoreman/Forward-Render-Pipeline).

 **Currently Implemented:**
 - Using MRT to render the geometry buffers in a single pass.
 - Sampling from these buffers to calculate diffuse shading from a directional light.

-**To do:**
-- Use a screen-space quad for the final render.
+- Renders a screen-space triangle and sample the geometry buffer to a square of that to render the final image.

 # Screenshots